fntz/sirius/Readme.md

 <span id='element'><b>some text</b></span>
 ```

-Also you might swap content for any attribute:
+Also you want to swap content for any attribute:

 ```coffee
 view.render("active").swap('class')